-The FPL Player Predicted Points (PP) and Value page is an interactive table that shows predicted points for each player for the next 6 gameweeks and the rest of the season, along with various other information.
+The FPL Player Predicted Points (PP) and Value page is an interactive table that shows predicted points (PP) for each player for up to the next 6 gameweeks and the rest of the season, along with various other information.

 There is a lot of information on the page, so there will be some delay when it is first opened.
 This is normal.
 Please be patient.
 Once the data has been loaded, a lot of information and power is available without having to reload the page.